aflorensa/working-software-best-practices/src/docs/future_improvements.md

-## Functional languages
+## Use of Artificial Intelligence

 !!! warning
-    This page is quite outdated
+    This page is in progress, not finish yet

-Functional languages give certain guarantees over procedural languages like Solidity, namely immutability within a function and strong compile time checking.
-This can reduce the risk of errors by providing deterministic behavior (for more see [this](https://plus.google.com/u/0/events/cmqejp6d43n5cqkdl3iu0582f4k), Curry-Howard correspondence, and linear logic).
+AI give certain guarantees over repetitive processes...